-The Louisiana Trustee Implementation Group1 (LA TIG) prepared this draft Phase 2 restoration plan (RP)/environmental assessment (EA) #1.1 for the restoration and conservation of bird habitat in the State of Louisiana as a result of the Deepwater Horizon (DWH) oil spill, which occurred in 2010.
+The Louisiana Trustee Implementation Group1 (LA TIG) prepared this Phase 2 restoration plan (RP)/environmental assessment (EA) #1.1 for the restoration and conservation of bird habitat in the State of Louisiana as a result of the Deepwater Horizon (DWH) oil spill, which occurred in 2010.
 During this event, approximately 134 million barrels of oil and other substances were released into the Gulf of Mexico.
-Many of the coastal islands in the Gulf of Mexico provide important habitat for threatened and endangered bird species and species of concern (e.g., piping plover [Charadrius melodus], least tern [Sternula antillarum], black skimmer [Rynchops niger], American oystercatcher [Haematopus palliates], and brown pelican [Pelecanus occidentalis]).
-The objective of this draft Phase 2 RP/EA #1.1 is to help restore habitat for birds injured by the DWH oil spill by providing suitable colonial waterbird nesting and brood-rearing habitat on Queen Bess Island (Figure 1-1).
+Many of the coastal islands in the Gulf of Mexico provide important habitat for threatened and endangered bird species and species of conservation concern (e.g., piping plover [Charadrius melodus], least tern [Sternula antillarum], black skimmer [Rynchops niger], American oystercatcher [Haematopus palliates], and brown pelican [Pelecanus occidentalis]).
+The objective of this Phase 2 RP/EA #1.1 is to help restore habitat for birds injured by the DWH oil spill by providing suitable colonial waterbird nesting and brood-rearing habitat on Queen Bess Island (Figure 1-1).
+In this final Phase 2 RP/EA #1.1, the LA TIG selects for funding and implementation the preferred alternative, Alternative 2B: Sloping Southwest to Northeast with Tidal Exchange Point, for final design and construction.

-The LA TIG prepared this draft Phase 2 RP/EA #1.1 in accordance with the Deepwater Horizon Oil Spill Final Programmatic Damage Assessment and Restoration Plan and Final Programmatic Environmental Impact Statement (Final PDARP/PEIS) and record of decision, Oil Pollution Act of 1990 (OPA), and the National Environmental Policy Act of 1969 (NEPA).
-This draft Phase 2 RP/EA #1.1 describes the DWH oil spill restoration planning process, considers design alternatives for the Queen Bess Island Restoration Project, and identifies a preferred design alternative that would best help
+The LA TIG prepared this Phase 2 RP/EA #1.1 in accordance with the Deepwater Horizon Oil Spill: Final Programmatic Damage Assessment and Restoration Plan and Final Programmatic Environmental Impact Statement (Final PDARP/PEIS) (DWH Trustees 2016a) and record of decision, Oil Pollution Act of 1990 (OPA), and the National Environmental

-1The Louisiana Trustee Implementation Group includes five Louisiana state trustee agencies and four federal trustee agencies: Coastal Protection and Restoration Authority (CPRA), Louisiana Department of Natural Resources (LDNR), Louisiana Department of Environmental Quality (LDEQ), Louisiana Oil Spill Coordinator's Office, Louisiana Department of Wildlife and Fisheries (LDWF), National Oceanic and Atmospheric Administration (NOAA), U.S. Department of the Interior (DOI), U.S. Department of Agriculture (USDA), and U.S. Environmental Protection Agency (EPA). compensate the public for injuries to birds caused by the DWH oil spill in the Louisiana Restoration Area.
+1The Louisiana Trustee Implementation Group includes five Louisiana state trustee agencies and four federal trustee agencies: Coastal Protection and Restoration Authority (CPRA), Louisiana Department of Natural Resources (LDNR), Louisiana Department of Environmental Quality (LDEQ), Louisiana Oil Spill Coordinator's Office, Louisiana Department of Wildlife and Fisheries (LDWF), National Oceanic and Atmospheric Administration (NOAA), U.S. Department of the Interior (DOI), U.S. Department of Agriculture (USDA), and U.S. Environmental Protection Agency (EPA).